callistus-shawn/Image-Style-Transfer/README.md

 ![Screenshot 2024-07-06 092831](https://github.com/callistus-shawn/Image-Style-Transfer/assets/174804283/9320c10d-c105-4045-9ef5-5a1b60c5fdce)

+We chose these styles just to show variety.
+There's lot more styles you could add to this in the future.

 ### Front-end:
 Simple UI with **React** to create a dynamic and responsive interface for users to upload and transform images in real time.